git/git.github.io/rev_news/drafts/edition-16.md

 The conclusion from the thread is that unfortunately it looks like there is no simple solution to avoid this kind of problems for now.

+## Developer Spotlight: Duy Nguyen

+* Who are you, and what do you do?

+I became a Linux user since 2001 or so when I bought myself a Red Hat CD to celebrate joining the university.
+I was a GNOME Vietnamese translator for about ten years before giving up for lack of free time, and a Gentoo developer for four or five years (giving up for the same reason).
+By day I'm a software developer working mostly in telecom area.

+* What would you name your most important contribution to Git?

+It's been 10 years and I don't have very good memory.
+But I guess I would name it sparse checkout.
+It's far from perfect, but I'm working on that.

+* What are you doing on the Git project these days, and why?

+I'm still scratching my own itches and trying to push changes back in git.git so I don't have to maintain them separately.
+They are "git worktree move", dealing with the shared $GIT_DIR/config file in multiple worktrees, diff rename annotation, a builtin version of diff-highlight script, to name a few.
+There are some more challenging work like narrow clone or pack version 4, which is just fun to do.
+Though "fun" sometimes translates to "headache".

+* If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

+I don't know :-) I don't see far ahead in the future of Git because I'm mostly busy dealing with my own unhappiness with some aspect of Git.
+But if I could, maybe rewrite Git from scratch?
+On a smaller scale, we still have problems with "big numbers" in Git, may it be the number of refs, of files in a working tree, of objects to transfer or the size of an object...
+We know how to deal with some of these already and a dedicated expert team could help make it happen much faster.

+* If you could remove something from Git without worrying about backwards compatibility, what would it be?

+Hmm.. there are lots of things I want to replace if backward compatibility is thrown out of the window, but removing...no, probably none.

+* What is your favourite Git-related tool/library, outside of Git itself?

+None.
+If it's good and related to Git, I try to integrate it in Git itself so I don't have extra dependencies :)

 ## Releases

 * git-multimail [1.3.0](https://github.com/git-multimail/git-multimail/releases/tag/1.3.0) and